How to Host an Artist-in-Residence

 - Start Early!

-- Visit the Grants section of our website for full details and downloadable forms.
+- Visit the Grants section of our website for full details.

 - Allow time for grant development.
 For teachers, alert your principal about time needed for grant development.
 You may wish to request a substitute teacher/planning time.

 - Attend one of the State Arts Council's Annual Grants Information Workshops and contact the Program Coordinator who oversees the grant for which you are applying.
-It is a competitive grant, so be thoughtful and thorough in planning and submitting your application.
+Grants are competitive, so be thoughtful and thorough in planning and submitting your application.

 - Visit/call schools and communities that are conducting artists in residence programs.
 We can provide a list of locations and artists.